-"employee": An "employee" is a person, excluding an independent contractor, who works for an employer.
+"employee": An "employee" is a natural person, excluding an independent contractor, who works directly for an employer, and who receives remuneration from that employer.
 In policy terms, Government's aim is that the incentive should assist in the generation of sustainable employment opportunities that enjoy protection under labour law legislation.
-Consistent with this consideration, the definition of "employee" for the purposes of the incentive is in line with the definition contained in the Labour Relations Act.
-No. 66 of 1995.
+The mechanism to claim the incentive is in the first instance through the employees' tax system; it is therefore necessary to ensure that the employee referred to in the Legislation, not only provides services to the qualifying employer, but is also remunerated by that selfsame employer.
+The alternative way to access the incentive is through the reimbursement process (see notes on CLAUSE 10).